 You will need to download the application and then create an account.
 You won’t have to pay straight away as they give you a 25km trail period.
 Once you have signed, it will take you to the connection screen.
 To get everything working, you will need to start riding the

-> The device will automatically pick the sensors, and you will have the option to connect to them.
-If you use Bluetooth sensors, all tablets and phones will connect to this with no problem.
+The device will automatically pick the sensors, and you will have the option to connect to them.
+If you use Bluetooth sensors, all tablets and phones will connect to this with no problem (you can also stream zwift to tv from your phone, tablet, or pc).
 If you are using Ant+, you might need to use a laptop with an Ant+ dongle to connect.
 We highly recommend Bluetooth over Ant+ as it’s much better when it comes to connectivity.

-> Step Three – Testing
+Step Three – Testing

 The next thing we need to do is ensure it works.
 So get into the world of Zwift and start pedaling.
 On the screen, you will see a few different data fields, but the one we’re going to concentrate on the most is the power, and this is displayed in watts.
 You will see it constantly changing as you’re riding.

 To ensure the sensor is correctly working, the power figure should increase when you start putting more pressure into the pedals.
 So, for example, up your gears and give it a sprint, and then the power should increase.
 It sometimes takes a few seconds as most applications work on a three second average for better data accuracy.

 If you have any other sensors connected, you should see that data on the screen too.
 Heart rate monitors will give you BPM (Beats per minute) data, and a cadence sensor will give you RPM (Revolutions per minute).
 Having the extra data of BPM and RPM makes the experience better, and you can also track your distance and

 If you like the sound of making a homemade smart turbo trainer setup, here are our recommendations on what equipment to use.
 We will include all different sensors and different turbos, which we know are going to give you a great time while riding.